internxt/drive-web/README.md

 This project is organized following a **view-based hierarchy** approach.
 Each view (or page) has its own folder containing its specific components, styles, and logic.
 Additionally, reusable components, custom hooks, utilities, and global styles are stored in separate directories to enhance reusability and maintainability.

+> **Note:** The following is a **simplified example** to illustrate the organizational structure.
+The actual project structure may vary, but follows the same principles described here.

 Example:

 ```